 Boil 1/2 a gallon of filtered water for your kombucha tea recipe and add 1/2 gallon of filtered cool (not cold) water to your brewing vessel.

-Add 8 to 12 tea bags of Organic Black Tea to the hot water and steep for 10 to 15 minutes.
+Add 8 to 12 tea bags of Organic Black or Green Tea to the hot water and steep for 10 to 15 minutes.

 Remove tea bags and add 1 cup of organic white sugar to tea infused water - stir to dissolve.